cmeng94/dog-breed-classifier/README.md

 <a id='use'></a>
 ## 4. Web App Usage
-With the Web App running, the user can submit a path to an image for classification. ** Note that the user-supplied image must be located in the `app/static` folder ** for the app to run properly.
+With the Web App running, the user can submit a path to an image for classification. **Note that the user-supplied image must be located in the `app/static` folder for the app to run properly**.

 <a id='contact'></a>